mohammad-aly/Remember-U-visited/README.md

 # Remember-U-visited
-This is a chrome extension Application , you can now store the web addresses / URL or any text of the tabs that u visited and can manipulate as your stores..
+This is a Chrome extension Application, you can now store the web addresses / URLs or any text of the tabs that u visited and can manipulate them as your stores...

 <img src="image1.png">